S

 Check server logs

-Pull system and access logs to trace exactly when the attacker moved and how far they reached
+Pull system and access logs to trace when the attacker moved and how far they reached

 📞